 "Water is the new wine" has become a common refrain in recent years, as the search for the best and purest bottled water gains momentum.
-Fine waters are now recognised for their varying tastes and presentations, as luxury dining offers a new alternative to alcohol.
+Fine waters are now recognised for their varying tastes and presentations, as luxury dining offers a new alternative to alcohol in the world of food pairings.

 The understanding of water's terroir and interaction with other fine foods, beverages, and chocolates is growing.
 Svalbarði stands at the forefront of this trend with its rare iceberg source, light as air taste, and exceptional design.
 Diners can enjoy learning more about the fine water’s unique qualities from their water sommelier.

 For an alternative experience, Svalbarði may be chilled with ice made from Svalbarði itself in order to enjoy it as if fresh from its iceberg in the polar fjords.
-Add Svalbarði ice to beverages best served chilled; the near-zero mineral content of the pure bottled water ensures drink flavours remain untainted.
+Add Svalbarði ice to beverages best served chilled; the near-zero mineral content of the pure bottled water ensures the most delicate wine or spirit remains untainted.

 Svalbarði utilises Fine Water principles to describe its epicurean qualities.
 These have been developed by Michael Mascha, the creator of FineWaters.com, a website that serves water connoisseurs.
 Fine Water concepts help the consumer appreciate what makes a given Fine Water unique.
 This relates to the taste and drinking experience, and to an appreciation of the source and its terroir.